gaelcolas/Sampler/README.md

 is not available the the variable defaults to an empty string, and the build module task will use the version found in the Module Manifest.

+It is also possible to set the session environment variable `$env:ModuleVersion` in the PowerShell session, or setting the variable `$ModuleVersion` in the PowerShell session (the parent scope to `Invoke-Build`) before running the task `build`

+This `ModuleVersion` task variable can be overridden by using the key `SemVer` in the file `build.yml`, e.g. `SemVer: '99.0.0-preview1'`.
+This can be used if the preferred method of using GitVersion is not available.

 ### `OutputDirectory`

 The base directory of all output from the build tasks.
 This is the path